Building an Open AIBOM Standard in the Wild: Validation

 The primary theme emerging from the interviews was the widespread inadequacy of current traceability practices for AI systems, which participants described as ad hoc and insufficient for ensuring proper governance.
 This sentiment was powerfully articulated by an executive director (P2), who stated, \textit{"I think it's a general mystery across the industry...
-I don't think that [traceability] adequately exists within the AI community around algorithms and training sets to be able to demonstrate that traceability from an auditing standpoint."} This lack of a standardized, auditable record is exacerbated by real-world development pressures.
-A machine learning engineer (P7) from a startup described this vividly: \textit{"It's something that we lack and it's because... the general nature of a startup, we usually deprioritize documentation and it usually also ends with a lot of pain for us... because we don't have the documentation, I usually spend so much time trying to explain anyway."}
+I don't think that [traceability] adequately exists within the AI community around algorithms and training sets to be able to demonstrate that traceability from an auditing standpoint."} This lack of a standardised, auditable record is exacerbated by real-world development pressures.
+A machine learning engineer (P7) from a startup described this vividly: \textit{"It's something that we lack and it's because... the general nature of a startup, we usually deprioritise documentation and it usually also ends with a lot of pain for us... because we don't have the documentation, I usually spend so much time trying to explain anyway."}

-Beyond identifying these gaps, participants also provided clear insights into what an effective traceability solution should capture.
+Beyond identifying these gaps, participants also provided clear insights into effective traceability requirements.
 When asked what information they need when consuming a pre-trained model, a lead data scientist (P1) offered a detailed wishlist: \textit{"What do I look for?
 I look for license... support...
 When, which training data was used, what demographic was used, and what biases do they have? ...And these are stuff that you want captured in the document, because that's what I'm looking for [as a model consumer]... what's the [reported] accuracy?
-How did you test it?"} This practitioner's desired list of artifacts, spanning licensing, data provenance, bias, and evaluation metrics, directly aligns with the core categories of the proposed \AIBOM{} framework, confirming that its design addresses the expressed needs of practitioners.
-These insights will continue to guide the future evolution of our \AIBOM{} specification.
+How did you test it?"} P1’s requirements—spanning licensing, provenance, and evaluation—directly align with the \AIBOM{} framework’s core categories, confirming that its design addresses practitioner needs and will guide the specification's evolution.